jupyter/governance/conduct/conduct_enforcement.md

 **Mediation:** voluntary, informal mediation is a tool at our disposal.
 In contexts such as when two or more parties have all escalated to the point of inappropriate behavior (something sadly common in human conflict), it may be useful to facilitate a mediation process.
-This is just an example, and mediation may be considered in all cases; if the Committee thinks mediation can be useful, it must first:
+This is only an example: the Committee can consider mediation in any case, mindful that the process is meant to be strictly voluntary and no party can be pressured to participate.
+If the Committee suggests mediation, it should:

 * Find a candidate for mediator.
 * Obtain the agreement of the reporter(s).
+The reporter(s) have complete freedom to decline the mediation idea, or to propose an alternate mediator.
 * Obtain the agreement of the reported person(s).
-* Settle on the mediator: any party can propose a different mediator than the suggested candidate, but only if common agreement is reached on all terms can the process move forward.
+* Settle on the mediator: while parties can propose a different mediator than the suggested candidate, only if common agreement is reached on all terms can the process move forward.

-If all parties agree, a timeline for mediation should be established, ideally to complete within two weeks.
+* Establish a timeline for mediation to complete, ideally within two weeks.

 The mediator will engage with all the parties and seek a resolution that is satisfactory to all.
 Upon completion, the mediator will provide a report (vetted by all parties to the process) to the Committee, with recommendations on further steps.
 The Committee will then evaluate these results (whether satisfactory resolution was achieved or not) and decide on any additional action deemed necessary.

 ## How the committee will respond to reports